Epidemiological Profile of HIV/AIDS in Minnesota

 Mode of Exposure

 Cases can have unspecified risk for two reasons.
 The first is that the person has not yet been interviewed or has refused an interview by a Disease Intervention Specialist (DIS) from MDH, and therefore we have little information on their risk category.
 Disease Intervention Specialists have reported difficulty interviewing recent cases due to language and cultural barriers, as well as difficulty locating the individuals.
 Second, the person may have no obvious risk.
 However, heterosexual contact as a mode of HIV transmission is only assigned when the person knows that their partner was HIV-infected or at increased risk for HIV.
 Often this level of knowledge about sexual partners (anonymous, casual, or exclusive) may be unknown.
-According to a study conducted by the CDC, it is likely that at least 80 percent of women with unspecified risk acquired HIV through heterosexual contact (Lansky et al., 2001).
+According to a study conducted by the CDC, it is likely that at least 80 percent of women with unspecified risk acquired HIV through heterosexual contact (4).

-In 2004, MDH began estimating mode of exposure for cases with unspecified risk in its annual PowerPoint summary slides.
-In 2011, estimation was done by using the risk distribution for cases reported between 2009 and 2011 with known risk by race and gender and applying the distribution to those with unspecified risk of the same race and gender.
+In 2004, MDH began estimating mode of exposure for cases with unspecified risk in its annual PowerPoint summary slides (5).
+In 2013, estimation was done by using the risk distribution for cases reported between 2011 and 2013 with known risk by race and gender and applying the distribution to those with unspecified risk of the same race and gender.
 For females a step was added in 2007, whereby females that were interviewed by a DIS and determined not to have any risk other than heterosexual exposure were designated as having heterosexual mode of transmission.
 There are two exceptions to this method, African-born cases and Asian/Pacific Islander women.
 For both African-born and Asian/Pacific Islander women, a breakdown of 95 percent heterosexual risk and 5 percent other risk was used.
 For African-born males, a breakdown of 5 percent male-to-male sex, 90 percent heterosexual risk, and 5 percent other risk was used.
 These percentages are based on epidemiological literature and/or community experience.

 HIV Treatment Cascade